Zero sums in restricted sequences: Proof of Theorem

-Again, Again, Unlike the previous cases, we do not always have pairwise independence of the random variables $\mfX_{I,J}$ in this case.
-But there still are many pairs $(I,J),(I',J')$ that are pairwise independent and that is sufficient for our purpose here.
+Again, for the same reason as in the preceding discussions.
+Again we shall bound $\Var(N)$ but unlike the proof of parts 1 and 2 of Theorem \ref{RandErd}, we do not always have pairwise independence of the random variables $\mfX_{I,J}$ in this case.
+But it turns out that most pairs $\{I,J\}\ne\{I',J'\}$ are pairwise independent and that is sufficient for our purpose here.